 Bridges in Virginia

-The Virginia Department of Transportation (VDOT) has an aggressive bridge inspection and safety program which goes beyond federal requirements.
+The Virginia Department of Transportation (VDOT) has an aggressive bridge inspection and "safety program that goes beyond federal requirements.

 Virginia bridges are inspected in accordance with National Bridge Inspection Standards by qualified inspectors.

 We continue to inspect and track more than 21,000 bridges and structures.
-This includes 13,400-plus National Bridge Inventory (NBI) structures and 7,600-plus non-NBI structures in Virginia.
+This includes 13,600-plus National Bridge Inventory (NBI) structures and 7,500-plus non-NBI structures in Virginia.

 The agency inspects all of its bridges at least once every two